-Ancient structure which belongs to Hinayana school.
+An ancient structure that belongs to Hinayana school.
 Ancient artists created it in the 2nd – 1st century BC.

 Cave 13 – vihara

-This is also an ancient structure which belongs to Hinayana school.
+This is also an ancient structure that belongs to the Hinayana school.
 Artisans created it in the 2nd – 1st century BC.

 Cave 14 – vihara

 Made in the late 5th century, never completed.
-Basically there is made rough doorway with sculptures of yakshis.
+Basically, there is made a rough doorway with sculptures of yakshas.

 Cave 15 – vihara

-One more ancient structure, belonging to Hinayana school, created in the 2nd – 1st century BC.
+One more ancient structure, belonging to the Hinayana school, was created in the 2nd – 1st century BC.

 Cave 16 – vihara

-One of the best placed caves in the middle of complex.
-Cave chamber is adorned with beautiful paintings.
-Two elephant statues at the base of stairway leading to the cave.
-Porch is damaged.
+One of the best-placed caves in the middle of the complex.
+The cave chamber is adorned with beautiful paintings.
+Two elephant statues at the base of a stairway leading to the cave.
+The porch is damaged.

 Cave 17 – vihara

-The richest collection of beautiful murals (especially ceiling), though in many places damaged by sooth from incense and lamps.
-Interesting accent is depiction of ancient Persian – Sassanian servant holding a Sassanian vessel on the left rear wall.
+The richest collection of beautiful murals, especially ceiling.
+In many places, murals are damaged by soot from incense and lamps.
+An interesting accent is the depiction of an ancient Persian – Sassanian servant holding a Sassanian vessel on the left rear wall.

-Inscription testifies that this structure is a gift of prince in time of king Harishena (around 475-500 AD).
+Inscription testifies that this structure is a gift of a prince in the time of king Harishena (around 475-500 AD).

 Cave 18 – vihara

-Initially – possible side shrine, part of Cave 19.
-Over the time though developed as a cut-through between Cave 17 and Cave 19.
+Initially, possible side shrine, part of Cave 19.
+Over time though developed as a cut-through between Cave 17 and Cave 19.

 Cave 19 – sanctuary

 Magnificent chaytia from the late 5th century.
-Contains remnants of paintings including depictions of Buddha considered to be innovative by some art historicians.
-Facade of porch is very rich with adonrments.
+Contains remnants of paintings including depictions of Buddha considered to be innovative by some art historians.
+The facade of the porch is very rich with adornments.

 Cave 20 – vihara

 Shrine from the 5th century AD.
-Contains impressive stairway while chamber has little of interest to offer.
-Cave contains murals – including depictions of mundane joys such as hunting.
+Contains an impressive stairway while the chamber has little interest to offer.
+The cave contains murals – including depictions of mundane joys such as hunting.

 Cave 21 – vihara

-The first cave behind periodic waterfall.
+The first cave behind a periodic waterfall.
 Vihara from the 5th century AD, unfinished.
-Porch is well adorned and preserved.
+The porch is well adorned and preserved.